aserowy/yeet/README.md

 ## faq

+### how fast is yeet

+It utilizes the same mechanics like yazi (tokio i/o) without that many roundtrips because of the underlying architecture.
+Thus, it should be equally fast.
+E.g. reading a directory with 500k entries takes only a couple of seconds without blocking the ui.

 ### opening files in linux does nothing

 yeet utilizes `xdg-open` to start files.
 Thus, not opening anything probably lies